denten-books/plain-text/main.md

 @gorham-vs-white
 @egi-vs-swisa

-Copyright law vs. design patent!
-What constitutes a copy?

 The legal system "encodes" ideas of form and content.
 What is design?
 Confusion in for Plato as well.